How do you train a squad that doesn't fade?

 The squad mean and the weekly shape only mean something if you have a benchmark for what match running actually looks like.
 Without one, "we ran 7,684 metres on a Tuesday" is just a number.

 The benchmark I used through the year is match game speed at 110 metres per minute of ball-in-play time, with a paired intensity benchmark of 1.1.
 Those are the standard BIP values I work to.
 Squad full-match m/min in 24/25 D2 sat at about 70 m/min full-clock; the BIP figure of 110 is the running rate during the time the ball is actually in play, with stoppages stripped out.
-Every full-squad session, and every drill inside it, was tagged as a percentage of that 110 m/min speed and 1.1 intensity.
+We tagged every full-squad session, and every drill inside it, as a percentage of that 110 m/min speed and 1.1 intensity.
 The weekly shape in Figure 02 is built on those tags.

 Pre-season Tuesdays sat at 110 percent of match game speed and pre-season Fridays at 102 percent.
 Both above match pace.
 In-season the brief shifted.
 Tuesday became 126 percent and Thursday 148 percent.
 Both well past match pace, both deliberately.
 The thinking: if the squad has rehearsed 148 percent of game speed every Thursday, 100 percent in a match feels submaximal.
 The 80 minutes is something the body has already seen at a higher intensity.